Apple Crumble Galette

 1 tbsp flaked almonds

-To make pastry, pour the flour and butter into a food processor fitted with a regular or dough blade.
-Process until the mixture forms coarse crumbs.
+To make pastry, add the flour, salt and butter into a food processor fitted with a regular or dough blade.
+Pulse until the chunks of butter are pea sized – this helps with flakiness in the pastry.
 Add 2 tablespoons of cold water and pulse until dough just comes together in a ball.
 If it seems too dry, add one tablespoon of water at a time and pulse to see if the dough comes together.

 Lay out a piece of plastic wrap.
 Tip the dough onto it and pat out to roughly form a flat squarish disc.
 Cover dough tightly with the plastic wrap and place in the fridge to rest for at least 30 minutes.